Blimp Levy: Professional wrestling career

 Levy was discovered by prominent wrestling promoter Jack Pfefer while he was working as the "fat man" in a Coney Island side show.
 Pfefer would promote Levy into the 1930s and 40s.
 Though famed for his massive bulk, fellow wrestler Paul Boesch stated in his autobiography that Levy was surprisingly agile for his size.
 Boesch recalled a story of Levy successfully kicking a metal can which was dangling approximately six feet off the ground.
 Levy was able to tap the can with his foot while standing, which impressed his fellow wrestlers, many of whom could not do the same without falling.

 Levy wrestled throughout the United States territories, defeating wrestlers such as Tor Johnson, Nature Boy Buddy Rogers and Gorgeous George.
 Pfefer also pitched Levy to promoters in Australia, stating in 1948 that "all that you have to do is use him as an extra few minutes exhibition and I am more than sure that the Blimp will sell out every arena... as he has proven that in this country".

 On January 21, 1947, in Baltimore, Levy wrestled boxer-turned-wrestler Primo Carnera, who had been boxing's World Heavyweight Champion from 1933 to 1934.

 During his career, Levy was interviewed for and featured in various national US magazines and newspapers, including the October 1936 edition of Time magazine.

 Later life and death

 By the mid-1940s Levy's health was failing.
 The Connecticut State Athletic Commission revoked his professional wrestling license on the recommendation of physicians who examined him.
-Follow this, Levy briefly performed abroad in Malaysia and Singapore, wrestling Dara Singh among other famed South Asian wrestlers.
+Following this, Levy briefly performed abroad in Malaysia and Singapore, wrestling Dara Singh among other famed South Asian wrestlers.

 Levy's career came to an end around 1951, though he continued to make promotional appearances.
 Billed as The 944-pound Fat Man, prior to a September 19, 1961 appearance at the 54th Annual Tennessee State Fair, Levy suffered a mild heart attack in his trailer only to return to the stage before the end of the fair's run.

 Levy died less than two months later on November 8, 1961, in his Alabama trailer park home at the age of 58, reportedly weighing 900 pounds.